 Mental health illness and money are deeply intertwined.
 I’m specifically talking about mental health issues that are bad enough to affect people’s ability to work and run their own lives, not simply the days when we feel tearful and want to dive into a Ben and Jerry’s (not just me I hope?!).

-Depression can lead to poor motivation to do anything at all, and even simple things like teeth brushing can be a struggle, so imagine having a pile of unopened debt letters.
-These can be an insurmountable and anxiety provoking problem that just worsens a person’s mood and time to recovery.
+Depression can lead to poor motivation to do anything at all, and even simple things like teeth brushing can be a struggle, so imagine having a pile of unopened debt letters!

-One woman I had the privilege to see who suffered from bipolar disorder had periods of feeling so happy and high in mood that she believed she had more money than she did (she was on benefits).
+One woman I had the privilege to see who suffered from bipolar disorder had periods of feeling so happy and high due to her illness, that she believed she had more money than she did (she was on benefits).
 She got herself into over £10,000 worth of debt spending money on expensive clothes, shoes and luxury holidays, but failed to pay off any of the debt.
-When the inevitable plunge into depression occurred, she had to contend with bailiffs due to multiple unpaid bills, and this obviously affected her recovery badly.
+When the inevitable plunge into depression occurred, she had to contend with bailiffs due to multiple unpaid bills, and this badly affected her recovery.

 We hear in the medical profession so often of people committing suicide due to unspoken mental illness.
-This can be brought about by many reasons, but money is almost certainly a major problem in many cases.
-A friend working in the debt advice industry told me of an extreme case of a doctor who telephoned for advice on his 6-figure debt.
+This can be brought about by many reasons, but money can be a major factor.

 Thankfully there is support out there.
-The money advice service has just released a document to assist people with managing money with their mental health problems.
+Moneyhelper.org.uk has a document to assist people with managing money with their mental health problems.
 It covers really useful information such as benefit entitlement, what happens when someone is admitted to hospital, how to deal with creditors, and what to do if the person feels unfairly treated due to their mental health.

 There is a whole website dedicated to money and mental health that comes from the charity rethink mental health, which gives useful advice on debt management and daily budgeting.

-In this situation, it may be worth appointing an advocate – a person you trust to look after your affairs during times of illness.
+In these situations, appointing an advocate – a person you trust to look after your affairs during times of illness, is a great idea.
 Mental health or not, it is increasingly important for all of us to consider this along with our wills.
 This is in case of physical illness occurring that affects our ability to look after our own money such as having a stroke for example.

-It is something to discuss with a solicitor and must be done when the person is well in preparation for times when they are not.
+It is something to discuss with a solicitor.
+It needs to be done when the person is well for it to be valid.

 Money and Physical Illness

-On the flip side, physical illness can also lead to money woes.
-Cancer, broken bones and conditions such as chronic obstructive pulmonary disease can all contribute to reduced time in the work place due to frequent trips to the hospital, immobility and deterioration of the problem.
+Physical illness can also lead to money woes.
+Cancer, broken bones and conditions such as chronic obstructive pulmonary disease can all contribute to reduced time at work due to frequent trips to the hospital, immobility and deterioration of the problem.

 For times like this, it would serve people well to have a decent emergency fund to cover 3-6 months-worth of income or basic living expenses so that if something happened requiring time off work, the financial stress isn’t there.
-We aren’t taught this at school, but in my opinion it is probably THE MOST important piece of financial literacy to know.
+We often don’t get shown what to do with our money when we’re young, and that’s no one’s fault.
+But we can do something about it as we get older.
+In my opinion, having a fund for those “just in case moments” is probably THE MOST important piece of financial literacy to know.
+It has the power to turn a disaster into a minor inconvenience.

 Benefits and Money

-If a person cannot work then they cannot pay their bills, and there are numerous examples of people struggling on benefits, needing to take out extremely expensive payday loans in order to buy basic items to furnish their home.
+If a person cannot work, then they cannot pay their bills.
+There are numerous examples of people struggling on benefits, needing to take out extremely expensive payday loans in order to buy basic items to furnish their home.

 All of this stress and uncertainty causes huge issues for people with mental health problems.
 If you’ve ever been in debt, and struggled to make payments, or you feel constantly broke and stretched, then you’ll have an idea of how it feels to constantly have to make either/or choices.
 Its EXHAUSTING!